emqx/MQTTX/docs/manual.md

    When configuring the `Broker` information,`Client ID`, `Host`, and `Port` are already filled in by default.
 You can also modify it by yourself based on the actual `Broker` information.
 Click the refresh button to the right of `Client ID` to quickly generate a new `Client ID`.

+   The drop-down box in front of `Host` is used to select the connection protocol, which supports `mqtt: //`, `ws: //`.
+If an `SSL / TLS` authentication connection is used, it needs to be modified to `mqtts: //`. , `Wss: //`.

+    **Note**: When the protocol is modified, the connection port needs to be modified.

 ![mqttx-brokerinfo](../assets/mqttx-brokerinfo.png)

 2. User authentication information